The Pulse of K-Entertainment

 #SM Entertainment#K-Pop News#NCT#WayV#Lucas

 Lucas (루카스) is officially out at SM Entertainment.
-The label said on April 24 that his exclusive contract ended that day, according to SM's Weverse notice as translated and republished by Soompi.
+The label said via a Weverse notice on April 24, as reported by The Korea Herald, that its exclusive contract with Lucas had officially concluded that day.
 That closes the final formal tie between the former NCT member and the company that launched him in 2018, nearly a year after he exited WayV and the wider NCT system.
 If the last two years felt like SM keeping Lucas in a holding pattern, this announcement finally ends the ambiguity.
 It also gives the story a cleaner shape than the company's earlier half-measures.
 Lucas was no longer in the group structure, but he was still carrying SM's name.
 Now even that final business link is gone, and the next move will belong to him, not to one of K-pop's biggest legacy agencies.

 SM's statement ends the last gray area

 SM Entertainment's wording was brief but decisive.
-The company said it had concluded Lucas's exclusive contract as of April 24 and thanked fans for their support, while also saying it would cheer him on in his new chapter, according to the agency statement republished by Soompi.
-The Korea Herald separately reported that the notice was released through Weverse, which matters because this was not rumor, lawyer chatter, or fan translation noise.
-It came from SM's own official channel.
+The company thanked fans for their support and said it would support Lucas's new endeavors going forward, according to the full Weverse statement quoted by The Korea Herald.
+That matters because the notice came through SM's own official channel, not through rumor, lawyer chatter, or fan translation noise.
 For Lucas, that makes the update less about shock and more about closure.
 The real headline is that SM has now finished unwinding a relationship it had already stripped of most public momentum.
 After a long stretch where Lucas existed in a weird post-group, still-signed limbo, the company finally chose a full stop instead of another vague promise about future activities.

 Lucas in a formal promotional portrait from an official SMTOWN video teaser